YiteWang/CS547-final-project/README.md

 Put the dataset you want to folder `datasets`.

-Notice the structure of datasets is as follows:
+Notice the structure under datasets is as follows:

 ```
-datasets
+vangogh2photo
 │
 └───TrainA
 │   │